 Prolotherapy injections are not epidurals, but may be administered into soft tissues in order to reduce the effects of some stenosis conditions.
 This is certainly one of the less logical and more controversial applications of prolotherapy.
 However, since these are natural therapies, there is little risk to the patient when compared to pharmaceutical injectables.

-Epidural Injections for Spinal Stenosis Pros and Cons
+Epidural Injections Pros and Cons

 Injection treatment is commonplace throughout the back, neck and sciatica care industries.
 In fact, these are the most popular and widely used moderate therapy options, regardless of the specific diagnosis rendered.

 On the plus side, epidurals can reduce or even eliminate pain for an extended time frame.
 Some patients enjoy relief lasting for many weeks or even several months.
 In a few very rare instances, epidurals may help to resolve the causative reasons for pain, regardless of whether they are correctly diagnosed and targeted purposefully or not.
 This is most often seen with disc pathologies which are responsible for the symptomatic expression.

 When administered ideally, by a spinal surgeon, using live x-ray, epidurals have minimal risks.